SPF-Portrait/SPF-Portrait/README.md

 ## 🥕 Attention ！！！

-## This is only the project Webpage Source file for 'SPF-Portrait: Towards Pure Portrait Customization with Semantic Pollution-Free Fine-tuning'!!!
+## This is only the Project Webpage Source file for 'SPF-Portrait: Towards Pure Portrait Customization with Semantic Pollution-Free Fine-tuning'!!!

 ## If you want to access the SPF-Portrait code, please check the GitHub (code) link below, and if you find SPF-Portrait useful for your research, please give a 🌟 to the GitHub code repo.
 Thanks!